-- 1. Office Hours: The instructor is available to students on an appointment basis or during regular office hours which are Monday and Wednesday 1-2pm.
+- 1. Office Hours: The instructor is available to students on an appointment basis or during regular office hours which are Monday and Wednesday 12:30-1:00p.m.
 Please call the office to arrange for help as needed.
 Help is better sought out earlier in the semester than later. - 2.
 Tests: There will be two midterms and one final examination.
-Dates of the midterms are Wednesday September 28, 2011 and Wednesday November 2, 2011.
+Dates of the midterms are Wednesday Sept.
+26, 2012 and Wednesday Oct.
+31, 2012.
 The date of the final will be announced later.
 The final is not cumulative and is simply the last test.
-Make-up tests will not be given without documented need and may be of an alternative form such as an oral exam. - 3.
+Make-up tests will not be given without documented need and may be of an alternative form such as an oral exam.
+The final will be Tuesday December 11, 2012 @ 8:30 a.m. - 3.
 An optional term paper is a possibility to help improve the final grade.
 Guidelines for the paper are attached.
-The paper is due Wednesday November 16, 2011. - 4.
+The paper is due Monday November 19, 2012. - 4.
 Class attendance and participation is essential to learning.
 Class participation that is both regular and quality will help to improve the final grade.
 Students who have more than two unexcused absences will drop one final grade level for example a B to a B-.
 Excused absences include illness, family emergency, job interview, jury duty, etc. Documentation of the excuse will be requested for verification. - 5.
 Grading: The final grade will be based on the average score of the examination or those and the paper if done.
 Class participation can altar the final grade by as much as three points based on regularity and quality.
 The instructor reviews class participation and midterm and at the end of classes assigns 0-3 points based on his evaluation of quality.
 Grades are based on the numeric score on tests, for example 80-83 B- 84-86 B 87-89B+ - 6.
 The Academic Honesty Policy outlined in the Student Handbook will be followed as per procedures stated in that document. - 7.
 Test questions are generally of the objective type and are difficult.
 These questions require understanding a concept clearly and not a test of rote memory.
 It is highly recommended that students form study groups to prepare for examinations.
 The group should be small with 4 to 6 members in each.
 Please contact the instructor if you need assistance getting into a study group.

-8. Students who wish to request accommodations in this class for a disability should contact Mr. Joseph Kemfer, Assistant Director of Learning Services for Disability support at extension 1510.
+8. Students who wish to request accommodations in this class for a disability should contact Ms. Elaine Mara, Assistant Director of Learning Services for Disability support at extension 1510.
 Accommodations cannot be provided until authorization is received from the learning Services office.